API Best Practices

 panelInfo Panel

-This Panel component is for the description of your API module.
-This information displays in the API Docs Dashboard to identify the API module's purpose.
+The panelInfo Panel component contains the description of your API module.
+This information displays in the API Docs Dashboard tool, identifying the API module's purpose.

 Use the HTML Element component to write a brief description of your API module.
 For example, if your API module calls a weather API, you can enter: This module connects to a weather API to retrieve the current weather for a given zip code and country.

-This Panel component also includes a Hidden component called method.
-Use this Hidden component to enter the module's specific HTTP method.
+This section also includes the method Hidden component.
+Use this Hidden component to enter the module's specific HTTP HTTP (Hypertext Transfer Protocol) is an application-layer protocol used to transmit hypermedia documents like HTML. method.
 By default, the component has the Default Value of GET/PUT/POST/DELETE.
-Edit this value for the method that applies to your API module.
-For example, if your API module gets weather reports, set the Default Value to GET.
+Replace this value with the method that applies to your API module.
+For example, if your API module retrieves weather reports, set the Default Value to GET.

 panelRequest Panel

-This Panel component is where you define your request parameters.
-By default, the Panel contains a single Hidden component for a request parameter.
+The panelRequest Panel component is where Creators Also known as Unqork Users, or Designer Users; is anyone who is inside the Unqork platform. define the API's APIs (application programming interfaces) are a set of protocols and definitions developers use to build and integrate application software.
+APIs act as the connective tissue between products and services. request parameters.
+By default, the Panel component contains a single Hidden component for a request parameter.
 Add and configure one Hidden component for each request parameter needed.
-If the API call doesn't have any request parameters, you can leave this Panel empty.
+If the API call does not have any request parameters, you can leave this Panel component empty.

 Configure each Hidden component according to these best practices: